Coronavirus Will Have Long-Term Effects On The Fashion Industry

 Advertisement

 The stock market’s current nose-dive isn’t helping things either.
-According to WWD, the week of February 28, 2020 was one of the worst the American market has experienced since the 2008 recession.
+According to WWD, the week of 28th February 2020 was one of the worst the American market has experienced since the 2008 recession.
 Globally, the London and Paris markets both saw significant declines, as well.
-Publicly traded fashion brands like Burberry, Hermès, Revolve, and Lululemon Athletica all saw dramatic dips in stock price, the most substantial being Revolve’s and Lululemon’s, which both dropped by 4.4 percent.
+Publicly traded fashion brands like Burberry, Hermès, Revolve, and Lululemon Athletica all saw dramatic dips in stock price, the most substantial being Revolve’s and Lululemon’s, which both dropped by 4.4%.

 The fashion landscape isn’t only made up of large, publicly owned companies and brands, though.
 And while they will undoubtedly feel the weight of the COVID-19 outbreak, between their high margins and overwhelming customer loyalty, it’s likely that they will find themselves back in the green once the virus has run its course.
 According to The Wall Street Journal, larger companies are better equipped to deal with the consequences of coronavirus than smaller ones, many of which don’t necessarily share the same optimistic future.